Scale-invariant Monte Carlo and multilevel Monte Carlo estimation of mean and variance: An application to simulation of linear elastic bone tissue: Problem description

-Given that the response of the model is uncertain, all its relevant information may be obtained via corresponding stochastic description.
-Here we will focus on the $r$-th, $r\in\mathbb{N}$, central moment of $\uu \equiv \uu(x,\omega) $:
+Often, when the response of a model is uncertain, one is interested in attaining its relevant information via its corresponding statistics.
+Analytically, the statistical moments of the solution $\uu \equiv\uu(x,\omega)$ can be represented, by rewriting \feq{abs_main_eq}, as $\p$\textendash{th} central moment: